pkuqiwang/nifi_lab/README.md

 	- double click ```Lab 2``` Processor Group and continue the following steps inside

 - Step 2: Add a ConnectWebSocket processor to the cavas
 	- Configure the WebSocket Client Controller Service.
 The WebSocket URI for the meetups is: ```ws://stream.meetup.com/2/rsvps```
 	- Set WebSocket Client ID to your favorite number.
       	- ![Image](https://github.com/pkuqiwang/nifi_lab/blob/master/lab2-1.png)
+	- Enable controller service by click the flash icon

 - Step 3: Add an Update Attribute procesor
 	- Configure it to have a custom property called ``` mime.type ``` with the value of ```application/json```